How to Pay for College as a Veteran

 States Offering Education Benefits for Veterans

 In addition to the federal benefits covered above, many states offer education benefits to veterans.
-Some even cover the cost of tuition if certain criterion are met.
+Some even cover the cost of tuition if certain criteria are met.

 - States Offering In-State Tuition for Veterans After 3 Years from Discharge